 - And, perhaps most importantly it should save you money.

-If you apply on paper we require FOUR copies of all forms and plans to be submitted to us.
 Information provided on the application form and accompanying drawings and documents will be made available on the internet.

 Each form is accompanied by help text and a checklist which you should read in order to ensure you have submitted all the information required.
 Further information on the additional supporting information listed in each checklist can be found in our Validation Requirements document, which sets out when particular information is required.
 Click Here to view Validation Checklist and Notes (Pdf 279kb).
 If you do not send all the information we need to deal with your application, we will not be able to register it and it will be returned to you.